 Looks like this article was written a while ago.
-Some of the ideas and/or techniques described may now be obselete.
+Some of the ideas and techniques described may now be outdated.
+Just sayin’.

 As the Web continues to grow and evolve, it’s becoming ever more important to develop and encourage a common markup vocabulary to clearly express data.
 Enter Schema.org –a collaboration between Google, Bing, Yandex, and Yahoo!
 The aim of Schema.org is to provide us with this vocabulary, so we can improve the way information is displayed in search results.
 An example might be a recipe with a star rating.